nipreps/fmripost-aroma/docs/spaces.rst

 Standard spaces
 """""""""""""""
-When using *fMRIPrep* in a workflow that will investigate effects that span across analytical groupings, neuroimagers typically resample their data on to a standard, stereotactic coordinate system.
+When using *fMRIPost-AROMA* in a workflow that will investigate effects that span across analytical groupings, neuroimagers typically resample their data on to a standard, stereotactic coordinate system.
 The most extended standard space for fMRI analyses is generally referred to MNI.
-For instance, to instruct *fMRIPrep* to use the MNI template brain distributed with FSL as coordinate reference the option will read as follows: ``--output-spaces MNI152NLin6Asym``.
+For instance, to instruct *fMRIPost-AROMA* to use the MNI template brain distributed with FSL as coordinate reference the option will read as follows: ``--output-spaces MNI152NLin6Asym``.
-By default, *fMRIPrep* uses ``MNI152NLin2009cAsym`` as spatial-standardization reference.
+By default, *fMRIPost-AROMA* uses ``MNI152NLin2009cAsym`` as spatial-standardization reference.
 Valid template identifiers (``MNI152NLin6Asym``, ``MNI152NLin2009cAsym``, etc.) come from the `TemplateFlow repository <https://github.com/templateflow/templateflow>`__.

-Therefore, *fMRIPrep* will run nonlinear registration processes against the template T1w image corresponding to all the standard spaces supplied with the argument ``--output-spaces``.
+Therefore, *fMRIPost-AROMA* will run nonlinear registration processes against the template T1w image corresponding to all the standard spaces supplied with the argument ``--output-spaces``.
-By default, *fMRIPrep* will resample the preprocessed data on those spaces (labeling the corresponding outputs with the `space-<template-identifier>` BIDS entity) but keeping the original resolution of the BOLD data to produce smaller files, more consistent with the original data gridding.
+By default, *fMRIPost-AROMA* will resample the preprocessed data on those spaces (labeling the corresponding outputs with the `space-<template-identifier>` BIDS entity) but keeping the original resolution of the BOLD data to produce smaller files, more consistent with the original data gridding.